-This sample itinerary will give you an idea of what is possible when you travel in Jebel Akhdar, and showcases routes we know work particularly well.
-Treat this as inspiration, because your trip will be created uniquely by one of our specialists.
+Our itineraries will give you suggestions for what is possible when you travel in Jebel Akhdar, and they showcase routes we know work particularly well.
+Treat them as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Jebel Akhdar

 Photos of Jebel Akhdar